bedbad/justpyplot/README.md

 You can explore the documentation for the justplot function currently, options probably support any flexing or adjusting the plot as you need such as colors, scatter, connected with line thickness, labels, etc

 Basically you just create two matching arrays for the dependency you plot and pass it to the justplot with where your plot to be sticked (numpy array, mask in memory, etc) and it does it.
-It's simple to modify the function and contribute to this as you fancy.
+Adjust your function .
 ```python
 import numpy as np
 import cv2